gnzlbg/static_vector/README.md

   `emplace_back_unchecked`, `emplace_unchecked`, `insert_unchecked`,
   `resize_unchecked`

     Note: an alternative to `_unchecked`-named functions would be to use tag dispatching with, e.g., `std::unchecked_t`.

-### (Optional) Default initialization
+### Default initialization

-Default initialization of elements could be provided using tag dispatching or static member functions:
+The size-modifying operations of the `inline_vector` that do not require a value also have the following analogous member functions that perform default initialization instead of value initialization:

 ```c++
 static constexpr inline_vector default_initialized(size_t n);